The biggest reason people opt out of having PM is the cost of utilizing their services cuts into your monthly cash flow.

-But let’s be honest – having a PM, while it reduces your cash flow, can save you a lot of time, energy and (probably most importantly) stress when it comes to your rental properties.
+But let’s be honest – having a property manager, while it reduces your cash flow, can save you a lot of time, energy, and (probably most importantlystress when it comes to your rental properties.
+So, what does a property manager do?
+And what should yours be doing?

 Location, Location, Location